 The 3 flashlights he turned on from the front (I made the holes, so they fit snuggly in the box).
 The knob on the robot costume that actually moves was from the middle of a strainer (bought at dollar store).
 I unscrewed and cut a hole in the box and screwed it right in.

 The head of the robot costume was made with a fry strainer (cut in pieces and used for eyes and mouth).
 For one antenna I used wire hanger wrapped in tinfoil and spray-painted; for the other antenna I used a toothpick holder.
 I used Ranch dressing containers for the ears and spray-painted silver with shish kabob sticks glued in and foil covered chocolate balls (from a candy store).

 I bought silver gloves at the dollar store also and used Dryer vent for arms and legs.

-I used boxes for his feet and wrapped tin foil around them.
+For his feet, I used boxes and wrapped tin foil around them.
 For the party on Halloween night, I sprayed-painted an old pair of shoes silver.
 He received so many compliments on his robot costume and lighted the way for everybody.

 Total spent: $10

 I saw the robot costume here on your site and decided to make my own with its own personality.
 This costume was for my nine year old son.